lucasmazza/jquery_tag/README.markdown

 # Jquery_tag
-A Helper gem for both Rails and Sinatra for togglin' between a local jquery.js file or the hosted script on Google's CDN based on your application environment, avoiding network dependency during development and bandwith usage when your application goes live.
+A Helper gem for both Rails and Sinatra for toggling between a local jquery.js file or the hosted script on Google's CDN based on your application environment, avoiding network dependency during development and bandwidth usage when your application goes live.
-It also supports the same behaviour for a loading the jQuery UI script.
+It also supports the same behavior for a loading the jQuery UI script.

 To know more about the benefits of using a CDN for your common Javascript frameworks, check [this Chris Coyier post](http://css-tricks.com/google-cdn-naming/) at [CSS-Tricks](http://css-tricks.com).

 ## Installation
 If you're using [Bundler](http://gembundler.com), just add the `jquery_tag` to your Gemfile and run `bundle install`.
-If not, `gem install jquery_tag` and require it inside your application.
+If not, `gem install jquery_tag` and `require 'jquery_tag'` inside your application code.

-With Rails applications, to download the latest jQuery scripts, check the [jquery-rails](https://github.com/indirect/jquery-rails) gem.
+To download the latest jQuery script to your application just run `jquery_tag` command inside your Terminal and the script will be downloaded to `public/javascripts/jquery.js`.
+You can check the available options running it with the `-h` flag.

 ## Usage
 Inside your views, you can just call the `jquery_tag` method.